Ultrametric Cluster Hierarchies: I Want 'em All!: Ultrametrics and Tree Representations

 \begin{restatable}{corollary}{LCAcorollary} Let $T$ be an LCA-tree.
 For any leaf $\ell \in T$, let $p(\ell) = [\ell, \eta_a, \ldots, \eta_b, r(T)]$ be the path from $\ell$ to the root of the tree $r(T)$.
 Then the LCA-distances on $T$ form a relaxed ultrametric if and only if, for all $\ell \in \text{leaves}(T)$ and $\eta_i, \eta_j \in p(\ell)$, the following conditions are satisfied:

 \end{restatable} Corollary \ref{cor:ultrametric_lca} describes a key property: if a tree's node values grow along paths from the leaves to the root, then the corresponding LCA-distances are a relaxed ultrametric.
 This is the natural representation of a hierarchy: since the subtrees grow in size as we go towards the root, the values corresponding to those subtrees also grow.
-Thus, relaxed ultrametrics and hierarchies are equivalent notions.
 Going forward, we assume that a relaxed ultrametric is given in its LCA-tree form, satisfying the properties in Corollary \ref{cor:ultrametric_lca}.

-\section{Center-based clustering in ultrametrics}
+\section{Center-based Clustering in Ultrametrics}

-Our primary theoretical result is that the $k$-means, $k$-median, and $k$-center objectives can be solved optimally in a relaxed ultrametric.
-Furthermore, these solutions are hierarchical and can all be found in $\texttt{Sort}(n)$ time.\footnote{ I.e., the time required to sort $O(n)$ distances in the metric.
-Although sorting is thought of as requiring $O(n \log n)$ time, in many settings, it only requires $O(n \log \log n)$ time \citep{sort_time}.} \paragraph{Notation.} We define the \emph{$(k, z)$-clustering} and the \emph{$k$-center clustering} objectives over $T$ as finding the set of centers $\mathbf{C} \subseteq \text{leaves}(T)$ with $|\bC| = k$ which minimize, respectively,
+Our main theoretical result is that center-based clustering can be solved optimally in a relaxed ultrametric, that these solutions are hierarchical, and that they can all be found in $\texttt{Sort}(n)$ time.\footnote{Although sorting is traditionally an $O(n \log n)$ operation, it often only requires $O(n \log \log n)$ time \citep{sort_time}.} We define the \emph{$(k, z)$-clustering} and the \emph{$k$-center clustering} objectives over an LCA-tree $T$ as finding the set of centers $\mathbf{C} \subseteq \text{leaves}(T)$ with $|\bC| = k$ which minimize, respectively,